bhofstra/covid-19-text-analyses/README.md

 Code to extract data.
 Will improve and annotate along the way (improve where needed!) to extract metadata and PDFs of arXiv and biorXiv papers with selected substrings related to Covid-19.
+Titles speak for itself for now.

 Data
 ----